 Harry shook his head.
 ‘She’s fine.’
 He screwed his face up.
 ‘Well, she didn’t say anything, so she’s not that upset, but I doubt she liked it.’

 ‘As long as the two of you are happy.’
-Katie stole a piece of pie of his plate.
-‘Frenchie seemed kind of haughty, so I was worried she’d get mad and try do something to get back at you.’
+Katie stole a piece of pie from his plate.
+‘Frenchie seemed kind of haughty, so I was worried she’d get mad and try to get back at you.’

 Harry glanced down at the willow ring.
 ‘Yes, I suspect she has.’